OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 resulting coordinate operations are filtered, and sorted, with user provided hints:

     - desired accuracy
-    - area of use (defined as a bounding box)
+    - area of use, defined as a bounding box in longitude, latitude space (its actual CRS does not matter for the intended use)
     - if no area of use is defined, if and how the area of use of the source and target CRS should be used.
 By default, the smallest area of use is used.
 The rationale is for example when transforming between a national